 Rather than bringing a refillable mug to the water parks (as we saw many people do), buy one at the water parks.
 Your hotel refillable mugs won’t work at the water parks anyway, and although you can purchase the reader-sticker to put on your resort mug and use at Typhoon Lagoon, that method is only a few dollars cheaper than purchasing the (larger-sized) water park mug outright.
 Plus, the water park mug is a neat-looking souvenir!

-Typhoon Lagoon, in my opinion, is as close to perfection as any of the Walt Disney World parks get.
-By this I don’t mean that I like it more than the Magic Kingdom, Epcot, the Studios, or Animal Kingdom; I mean that it has no shortcomings as a water park, whereas the theme parks all have their faults.
+Typhoon Lagoon is as close to perfection as any of the Walt Disney World parks get.
+By this I don’t mean that I like it more than the Magic Kingdom, Epcot, Disney’s Hollywood Studios, or Animal Kingdom; I mean that it has no shortcomings as a water park, whereas the theme parks all have their faults.
 If that still doesn’t make sense, consider this analogy: Typhoon Lagoon is like the perfect cheeseburger, but even a perfect cheeseburger isn’t as good as an above-average steak–or in this case, above-average theme parks.
 Make sense?

 Because it’s “only” a water park and not a theme park, Typhoon Lagoon typically receives less attention from guests and fans.
 This is unfortunate, as Typhoon Lagoon has a lot to offer both in the way of fun attractions to enjoy and–more importantly–in exquisite theming that in places rival some of Disney’s best work in the actual theme parks.